-A scientific permit is usually required for any research involving the collection or disturbance of protected wildlife in Tasmania.
+A scientific permit is usually required for any research involving the collection or disturbance of protected wildlife, and the collection of protected wildlife products in Tasmania.

 Protected wildlife includes:

 - all rare and threatened species

 - some native invertebrates

 - all animals and their products on reserved land

 - the dead bodies, and parts of the dead bodies, of that form of wildlife